crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 I think that today I will finish the fastapi migration so that we can return to work on the platform.

+## Wednesday 20221109-1630 - 20221109-1645: 15 minutes

+- Option 1: Have the GET request save token in cookie
+- Option 2: Relay `_token` to POST

 # Schedule

+- [ ] Let scripts have different behavior with or without identities
 - [ ] Implement basic `see_automation`
 - [ ] Implement basic `see_automation_batch_mode`
 - [ ] Implement basic `see_automation_batch_mode_variable`